maryambagheri1989/Magnifier/ReadMe.txt

 Note that we executed the code using an Ubuntu machine.
 To calculate the execution time in Ubuntu we used "time" shell command.

 Do not hesitate to contact maryam.bagheri1989@gmail.com if you have any problem.
+You can download the .class files from http://www.ce.sharif.ir/~mbagheri/MagImp.zip.

 Good Luck,
 Maryam Bagheri.